TraseRRR98/workout_plan/README.md

 # workout_plan
-This is our CSC 350 Project
+This is our CSC 350 Project with Sergey Tikhonov, Bryan Gonzalez BBC, Isaiah Simon.